LRWyatt801/atlas-low_level_programming/pointers_arrays_strings/README.md

 0-strcat.c - Write a function that concatenates two strings 1-strncat.c - Write a function taht concatenates two strings,
 	      with n bytes from src
+2-strncpy - Write a function that copies a string h